Learn how to can peaches with syrup, honey or without any sugar at all and then sit back and enjoy your labor of love all year long!

 Place the peaches in the lightly boiling syrup.
 Return to a boil then turn off the burner.
 Some people will boil the peaches for a few minutes but I don’t because they’re going to boil in the water bath canner.

-Immediately dump the hot contents into sterilized jars leaving 1/2 inch headspace from the top of the jar.
+Immediately ladle the hot contents into sterilized jars leaving 1/2 inch headspace from the top of the jar.

 Air pockets/bubbles will form in the bottle which will compromise the end result of your canned peaches.
 To remove the bubbles take a butter knife and move it around between the peaches and jar.

-Put the lids on the jars and process them in a water bath canner for 20 minutes.
+Put the lids on the jars and process them in a water bath canner for 25 minutes for quart size jars and 20 minutes for pint size jars.
+That time will vary depending on elevation.
+See chart below from the National Center for Home Food Preservation:

 Remove the jars and leave them on the counter untouched for 24 hours before moving them to a dark, cool place for long-term storage.